Joel-Allan-NZ/159.102-Permitted/README.md

 - applications of pointers with classes
 - using pointers to allocate memory
 - explanation of C strings vs C++ strings
+- recursion.
+- some searching algorithms - linear vs binary search
+- backtracking and some initial ideas around graphs and path finding